ByteThisCoding/js-is-prime/README.md

 Though most people know what prime numbers are, it may be helpful to have a quick refresher.
 A **prime number** is a number which is not *divisible* by any integer other than itself and 1.
 The first few prime numbers are: ``[2, 3, 5, 7, 11, 13, 17]``.
 Any process which checks if any given number is prime or not is called a **primality test**.
 There are many ways to check if a number is prime, ranging from simple methods to highly sophisticated methods.

 ## Brute Force
 The simplest way to check if a number is prime is to iteratively check every single number from 2 up to the number itself, and for each of those numbers, divide and check if there is a remainder.
 If any number divides without a remainder, then the input number is not prime.
 Otherwise, it is prime.
+This is also known as a **modulus operation**: performing a division-like operation but getting the remainder as a result instead of the entire number.
 An example implementation is:
 ```javascript
 function isPrime(num) {
     //iterate over all numbers 2<=i<n